-- \ In order to send the signals from an INPUT to a recording track, press its STATUS KEY 1-2 times until the track indicator lights red. - \ For use of two INPUTS press both STATUS KEYS to connect both INPUTS to tracks. - \ Creating one stereo file from 2 tracks requires STEREO LINK to be set. - \ If the MASTER track is set to PLAY, all other tracks will be set to MUTE (no sound).
+- In order to send the signals from an INPUT to a recording track, press its STATUS KEY 1-2 times until the track indicator lights red. - For use of two INPUTS press both STATUS KEYS to connect both INPUTS to tracks. - Creating one stereo file from 2 tracks requires STEREO LINK to be set. - If the MASTER track is set to PLAY, all other tracks will be set to MUTE (no sound).

-- The STEREO LINK track pairs are Track 1/2, Track 3/4, Track 5/6, Track 7/8, - Track 9/10, Track 11/12, Track 13/14 and Track 15/16. - STEREO LINK changes the setting from two monaural tracks to one stereo track. - \ At Step 4, whatever track number you choose, the neighboring number track will be linked.
-You cannot change these combinations. - \ To adjust the volume of a pair of tracks set to STEREO LINK you must operate the odd number fader.
-The even number fader has no effect. - \ The PAN parameter of a pair of tracks set to STEREO LINK can be used to adjust their relative volume balance. - \ Even when STEREO LINK is active you can select files and make phase settings for each track.
+- Track 9/10, Track 17/12, Track 13/14 and Track 15/16.
+STEREO LINK changes the setting from two - At Step 4, whatever track number you choose, - At Step 4, whatever track number you choose, the neighboring number track will be linked.
+You cannot change these combinations. - To adjust the volume of a pair of tracks set to STEREO LINK you must operate the odd number fader.
+The even number fader has no effect. - The PAN parameter of a pair of tracks set to STEREO LINK can be used to adjust their relative volume balance. - Even when STEREO LINK is active you can select files and make phase settings for each track.